yzia2000/yzia2000.github.io/blog/_posts/2021-01-22-feynman-technique.md

 This technique makes sense not only from a psychological standpoint - you most certainly don't want to disappoint a toddler - but also from a theoretical perspective.
-Explaining to a toddler might imply breaker high level knowledge to low level chunks of knowledge that can actually be understood.
-This forces me to believe that maybe true understand of knowledge comes from understanding of its derivation from the lower level constituents.
+Explaining to a toddler might imply breaking high level knowledge to low level chunks of knowledge that can actually be understood.
+This forces me to believe that maybe true understanding of knowledge comes from understanding of its derivation from the lower level constituents.

 ## Graphical Implication of the Feynman Technique